sadman-ichha/Programming-Languages/README.md

 - Tech Stack: Frameworks or specific libraries used.
 - [Coming Soon](link)

-## 💻 Code Samples
+## Code Samples

-Browse through language-specific code snippets showcasing algorithms, design patterns, and more.
+Browse through language-specific code snippets demonstrating various concepts, algorithms, and problem-solving approaches.

-## 🔗 Resources
+## Resources

-Curated list of resources, tutorials, and articles related to each programming language.
+Find a curated list of resources, tutorials, and links related to each programming language.
+These resources have been instrumental in my learning journey.

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
-Fork this repository, add your enhancements, and create a pull request.
+Fork this repository, make your changes, and submit a pull request.
 Please follow the contribution guidelines.
+If you'd like to contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/add-new-language`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add new language'`).
+5. Push to the branch (`git push origin feature/add-new-language`).
+6. Create a new Pull Request.

-## 📩 Contact
+## Contact

-Feel free to contact me via [email](mailto:sadmanichha@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/sadman-ichha/).
+Feel free to reach out to me via [email](mailto:sadmanichha@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/sadman-ichha/).

-## 📄 License
+## License

 This repository is licensed under the [MIT License](LICENSE).